 At the end of a row of cafés on Little Collins is this unassuming café where knowledgeable baristas are hard at work.
 Little Bean Blue uses beans from Geelong’s Coffee Cartel Roasters to make coffee every way, from a classic espresso to filters and cold drips.
 A small costs $3.80.

-They’re using the Pony blend from Clement (of the Sensory Lab, Market Lane and St Ali family) so you’re guaranteed a milk coffee with a caramel apple flavour.
+The crew here are using the Pony blend from Clement (of the Sensory Lab, Market Lane and St Ali family), so you’re guaranteed a milk coffee with a caramel apple flavour.
 Black coffees are made with a Sensory Lab single origin.
 Despite the queue, the team here are always smiling.
-There’s a 50 cent BYO cup discount
+There’s a 50 cent BYO cup discount.

-Axil Roasters have been providing the blends and Monk Bodhi Dharma the single origins, but Workshop Brothers have branched out and created their own blend called the Huntly.
+Axil Roasters has been providing the blends and Monk Bodhi Dharma the single origins, but Workshop Brothers has branched out and created its own blend called the Huntly.
 It’s a peachy medium roast with a crisp, sweet aftertaste, delicious in a flat white.
 All the white coffees are $4 for a small, or $3.80 if you want it black.

-White Mojo is one of Melbourne’s most Instagrammable cafés – and they have Wi-Fi to make that easy for everyone.
+White Mojo is one of Melbourne’s most Instagrammable cafés – and it has Wi-Fi to make that easy for everyone.
 From the food to the black sesame lattes and the wood panelling, everything is ridiculously photogenic.
 Coffee is a house blend, made from a mix of naturally dried and washed Sumatran beans.
 The process results in an intense, fruity flavour in your brew.